pamelac21/New-To-Town/README.md

 We then incorporated a function that fetched the ticketmaster and brewery data, from their respective API's, when the user types in their zip code to find social events and breweries around them.

-Implemented an if statement that displays an error message if the area code typed into the search box is invalid.
+Implemented an if statement that displays an error message if the zip code typed into the search bar returns no data.

 Created a varibale that would display the data in a readable and easy to navigate manner for the user on the web page.

+Made the links fetched by the APIs clickable, taking you to the correlating websites.
+Also, made the returned images a uniform size for aesthetic purposes.

+We saved the user input into localStorage and displayed the value in the label.

+Made the start up modal and main page responsive with media queries.

 ## FINAL PRODUCT